 If you woke up one morning and found you couldn't see out of one eye, odds are you'd call the eye doctor immediately — or even go to the emergency room.
-Unfortunately, observes Paul Jones, MD, an ear, nose and throat specialist at Rush University Medical Center, we don’t tend to treat our ears with the same sense of urgency.
+Unfortunately, observes R. Mark Wiet, MD, an ear, nose and throat specialist at Rush University Medical Center, we don’t tend to treat our ears with the same sense of urgency.

-"When sudden hearing loss occurs," Jones says, "people often think it's due to earwax and tend not to get it checked out right away."
+"When sudden hearing loss occurs," Wiet says, "people often think it's due to earwax and tend not to get it checked out right away."

 But sudden sensorineural hearing loss — also called sudden hearing loss or sudden deafness — is far more serious than an ear plugged with wax, and immediate treatment is crucial.

-"If a patient who has experienced sudden hearing loss comes in to our office within 48 hours, we can probably preserve their hearing," Jones explains.
+"If a patient who has experienced sudden hearing loss comes in to our office within seven days, we can probably preserve their hearing," Wiet explains.
 "If they come in after that, they are much more likely to have permanent hearing loss."

 Recognizing the problem